 Different 3D models can also be combined in eShare and the distances between point clouds and 3D model objects can be accurately measured.

-“In eShare you can see the exact location of a new pipe or steel beam.
-It has also eased in the installation of wall and ceiling supports and getting an understanding of the space. eShare has been a particularly important tool to provide early warnings of any possible collisions between the designs and the existing process,” Mikko sums up the benefits of eShare.
+“In eShare, you can see the exact location of a new pipe or steel beam.
+It has also eased the installation of wall and ceiling supports and getting an understanding of the space. eShare has been a particularly important tool to provide early warnings of any possible collisions between the designs and the existing process,” Mikko sums up the benefits of eShare.